 New Balance seeks to ensure that the people who make our products – no matter where they are in the world – are treated with dignity and respect.
 We believe that all people have a right to make their voices heard, earn a fair wage and work in a safe and healthy environment.

 New Balance believes in the importance of regular and constructive worker-management dialogue in the workplace.
 The New Balance Code of Conduct requires suppliers to respect fundamental human rights, including the right of employees to freedom of association and collective bargaining.
 Where freedom of association and/or the right to collective bargaining is restricted by law, employees shall be free to develop parallel means for independent and free association and collective bargaining.
+In 2019, around 27% of New Balance suppliers (excluding those located in China and Vietnam) had independent, democratically elected unions.

 In countries like Vietnam and Jordan, which have state-sponsored unions, we encourage suppliers to work with the ILO/IFC Better Work program to establish Performance Improvement Consultative Committees (PICCs), which are comprised of worker representatives and factory management.
 The role of the PICC in the workplace is to serve as an established channel for raising workers’ concerns to factory management as well as to discuss the remediation process for compliance audit findings.
+During the establishment of PICCs, workers also receive training through Better Work on FOA rights and principles.

 The New Balance Code of Conduct requires suppliers to develop and implement effective mechanisms to resolve workplace disputes and employee grievances.
 Suppliers may not retaliate against workers who voice concerns.
 Suppliers must also protect worker confidentiality if requested.
 New Balance assesses the availability and functionality of local grievance mechanisms as part of our regular audits, both by reviewing grievances reported as well as interviewing workers about their access to and understanding of a supplier’s grievance process.